-Langkawi, archipelago of 99 islands, is situated at the very North of Malaysia, less than 50 kilometers off the coast of Thailand.
-So probably I will not surprise you anymore saying, that there are frequent ferries running daily from Langkawi to Thailand.
+Langkawi, an archipelago of 99 islands, is situated at the very North of Malaysia, less than 50 kilometers off the coast of Thailand.
+And there are frequent ferries running daily from Langkawi to Thailand.

 While it is possible to get from Langkawi to Koh Lipe by ferry as well – and Koh Lipe is more interesting destination that Satun – we chose to go from Langkawi to Satun because of one simple reason.
 You can get a visa on arrival for Thailand in Satun.
 Most of Europeans don’t need visa when traveling to Thailand for a short period of time, but we, Latvians, need it.

 If you like us need to obtain visa on arrival, when traveling to Thailand, then know you will now, Satun is a place where you can get it!

 But you can’t get visa on arrival in Koh Lipe.
 At least you couldn’t get it in February 2017.

 Journey from Langkawi to Satun by ferry is just a little bit more than 1 hour long.
 There are at least two ferries running daily, first one leaving to Satun at about 9 AM and last one – at about 5 PM.
 Online booking isn’t available.
 But advance booking is available only 1 day prior to departure.
 Most people buy tickets on the same day.

 You can buy your Langkawi – Satun ferry ticket from the ticket booth, located some 100 meters from the entrance of Langkawi Ferry terminal.

 Busiest time here is Sunday evening, when Thai people visiting Malaysia for a weekend are coming back home.
 And Friday evening, when Malay people are going to Thailand for a weekend.
 If you are planning to travel on these times I would recommend you to buy a ticket in advance.

 One more thing – only one way ferry tickets are available.